Frequently

 Asked Questions

-Below are some common questions about acupuncture, east asian medicine and Chinese medicine.
+Below are some common questions asked about East Asian medicine.
+Still have questions?
+Reach out!

-Qi can be understood as the animating lifeforce of all living things, as well as a way to think about the body’s innate intelligence and self-healing capacities.
+There are many ways to look at the concept of Qi.
+Qi can be understood as the animating life force of all living things, as well as a way to think about the body’s innate intelligence and self-healing capacities.
 It’s the basis of all physiological activity in East Asian medicine and a very important component of diagnosis and treatment.
+It can also be thought of as the way a medicine or treatment modality can influence or help catalyze a positive healing response in an individual.

 It’s a good idea to take it easy the rest of the day, avoid strenuous exercise or events, as well as intoxicating substances, and stay hydrated in order to help your body integrate the treatment.